Gonzaga News Service

 Since rock climbing is not an NCAA sport, Tolson formed the Gonzaga Climbing Club to compete at the national tournament the past two years and to share her passion for climbing with other Zags.
-The club, filled to capacity with 40 students, meets twice a week during the school year at the local climbing gym Wild Walls and competes in local events.
+The club, filled to capacity with 40 students, meets twice a week during the school year at the local climbing gym the Bloc Yard and competes in local events.

 “Climbing is a sport that’s hard to be good at in just four years,” Tolson said.
 “A lot of our kids have found it difficult to break into the competition scene.
 So the club is all about getting people excited to compete and to practice.
 It also builds camaraderie and community.”

 At the national championships involving 500 qualified competitors, USA Climbing recognized Tolson with its Collegiate Ambassador Award, given annually to four students for their dedication to climbing and community involvement.

 “That was a really good affirmation that I am trying to do my best to share the sport with Gonzaga and the student body,” Tolson said.

 “Gonzaga has been overly supportive of my climbing.
 I love being at a school that celebrates more unconventional athletics.
 I don’t think you get that in a lot of schools,” Tolson said.
 “I love Gonzaga.
 Gonzaga recognizes passion regardless of where it is — whether it’s basketball or competitive rock climbing.
 If you are willing to put in the work, Gonzaga is willing to support you.”